cobrasanjay1/Termux_Battery_Status/README.md

 ## How It Works

 - **Battery Status**: The script retrieves battery information using `termux-battery-status`, which provides data in JSON format.
-- **Voice Feedback**: When the battery percentage is 80% or higher, the script uses `termux-tts-speak` to announce the current battery percentage.
+- **Voice Feedback**: Sets the volume to 100%, when the battery percentage is 80% or higher, the script uses `termux-tts-speak` to announce the current battery percentage.
 - **Charger Monitoring**: The script stops execution when it detects that the charger is unplugged.

 ## Example Output